Updated July 7, 2023

 The national budget of the US government is deemed to be 2 Trillion US dollars.
-However, the states of New York and California have come up with new Universities that would need funding.
+However, New York and California states have come up with new Universities that would need funding.
 The Department of Education allocated $637.70 billion among its 10 sub-components to fund educational programs in FY 2022.
 If the government plans to spend more on the educational space, it will create a budget deficit because the expenditure exceeds its revenue potential.

 Causes of Budget Deficit

 The levels of taxation and the nature of spending are the key variables that impact the budget cycle.

 However, there are prime scenarios that can affect it:

 - The disparity between the taxpayers belonging to the higher income and lower income potential